aplteam/Tatin/docs/SyntaxReference.md

 {noOf}←{names} CreateAPIfromCFG (refTosourceNS cfg)
 ```

-This function creates cover functions for everything that is supposed to become the public interface of a package.
+This function creates cover functions in the API namespace for everything that is supposed to become the public interface of a package.

+These cover functions are one-line dfns that call thhe function with the same name one level above.
+Because they are one-liners the Tracer will ignore them: it is not possible to trace into a one-line dfn.
+Most of the time this is a blessing, but sometimes it is a curse.

 By default the contents of the package becomes the public interface: `⎕NL 2 3 4 9`.
-However, if there is a function `Public` available, then this is expected to return a list of simple text vectors defining the public interface. `CreateAPIfromCFG` will use the result of such a function if it finds one in the root of the given namespace.
+However, if there is a function `Public` available, then this is expected to return a list of simple text vectors defining the public interface. `CreateAPIfromCFG` will use the result of `Public` if it finds one in the root of the given namespace.

 Alternatively, you can pass a list of names as left argument to `CreateAPIfromCFG` - that would take precedence.